Ramp Up EV Sales by Understanding Buyers

 2. Tesla Model 3

 Currently, dealerships are the primary way car buyers make a purchase.
-However, Ford recently announced a plan to sell directly to consumers.
+However, some manufacturers sell directly to consumers.
 This is nothing new in the EV market.
-In fact, Tesla uses dealerships as distribution centers where the manufacturer can ship the vehicle and the EV buyer can drive it off the lot.
+In fact, Tesla uses dealerships as distribution centers where the manufacturer can ship the vehicle and the buyer can drive it off the lot.
 Due to rules and regulations in place in specific states, dealerships may be required to be involved in the process of buying and selling.

 Public opinion on electric cars